Frantic Father Runs Down Street After Car Thief Who Fled With His Young Son In Back Seat

 The thief was part of a gang of vehicle thieves who were captured on video trolling neighborhoods in a BMW X3 or X5, testing door handles and then moving on when they found cars locked late Sunday morning, he said.

-The same SUV was used in several other attempted thefts in neighboring Englewood, deMoncada said.
+The same SUV was used in several other attempted thefts in neighboring Englewood a short time earlier, deMoncada said.
 These were unsuccessful because the owners had locked their vehicles and taken their key fobs, he said.

 An Oak Street resident near Serpentine Road in Tenafly called police around10:45 a.m.
-Sunday to report seeing a man who later fit the description of the Audi thief trying the handle of a vehicle in his driveway and then leaving after finding it locked
+Sunday to report seeing a man who later fit the description of the Audi thief trying the handle of a vehicle in his driveway.

-Home security video shows the bandit leaving in the BMW SUV, whose driver had stopped it in the street.
+After finding it unlocked, home security video whos, he got into the BMW SUV, whose driver had stopped it in the street.

-Officers were converging on the area when a Leroy Street resident reported seeing a thief emerge from a similar SUV with New York license plates, then leave just as quickly after finding another locked vehicle.
+Officers were converging on the area when a Leroy Street resident reported seeing a thief emerge from a similar SUV, then leave just as quickly after finding another locked vehicle.
+The SUV had New York license plates, the caller said.

-Security video once again showed the same bandit wanted in the other two incidents, deMoncada said.
+Security video once again showed the same bandit in that attempt who was wanted in the other two incidents, deMoncada said.
 He was black, wearing light-colored blue sneakers, black sweatpants, a black hooded sweatshirt, black gloves and a blue surgical mask, the captain said.

 A resident the day before wasn’t so fortunate after leaving the key fob inside an unlocked Land Rover stolen from a residential driveway on Coppell Drive.